Trinominal/Trinominal/README.md

 - 👋 Hi, I’m @Trinominal
 - 👀 I’m interested in AI
 - 🌱 I’m currently learning to build an llm from scratch
-- 💞️ I’m looking to collaborate on AI applications
+- 💞️ I’m looking to collaborate on AI and applications of AI
 - 📫 How to reach me http://discordapp.com/users/UserID/vincent6980

 <!---